 - 1. Costs approved by the State in writing prior to incurring expenses.
 Routine mileage travel expenses will not require prior approval. - 2.
-Travel costs are not reimbursable for travel expenses incurred within the HSA. - 3.
-Training costs (costs associated with receiving training) that have been approved by the State. - c.
-Invoices must include:

-i.Name, address, signature, and point of contact information of Subrecipient; ii.Date of invoice submission;

-iii.Date(s) of program period the invoice covers;
+Travel expenses incurred within the HSA are not reimbursable. - Travel expenses incurred within the HSA are not reinfoursable.
+Training costs (costs associated with receiving training) that have - been approved by the State. - c.
+Invoices must include: - i.Name, address, signature, and point of contact information of Subrecipient; ii.Date of invoice submission; - iii.Date(s) of program period the invoice covers;